Finally, how many efficiencies supercomputers have? And, what do they measure?: Amdahl's Law in terms of our model

 Usually, Amdahl's law is expressed as where $N$ is the number of parallelized code fragments (or \gls{PU}s), $\alpha$ is the ratio of the parallelizable portion to the total, $S$ is the measurable speedup.
 From this

-When calculating the speedup, one actually calculates hence the resulting \textit{efficiency} of the system (see Figure~\ref{fig:EffDependence2020Log}) This phenomenon itself is known since decades \cite{ScalingParallel:1993}, and $\alpha$ is theoretically established~\cite{Karp:parallelperformance1990}.
-Presently, however, the theory was somewhat faded, mainly due to the quick development of parallelization technology and the increase of single-processor performance.
+When calculating the speedup, one calculates hence the resulting \textit{efficiency} of the system (see Figure~\ref{fig:EffDependence2020Log}) This phenomenon itself has been known for decades \cite{ScalingParallel:1993}, and $\alpha$ is theoretically established~\cite{Karp:parallelperformance1990}.
+Presently, however, the theory was somewhat faded, mainly due to the rapid development of parallelization technology and the increase in single-processor performance.

-During the past quarter of a century, the proportion of contributions changed considerably: today the number of processors is thousands-fold higher than it was a quarter of a century ago.
-The growing physical size and the higher processing speed increased the role of the propagation overhead, furthermore, the large number of processing units strongly amplified the role of the looping overhead.
-As a side-result of the technological development, \textit{the phenomenon on performance limitation returned in a technically different form, at much higher number of processors}.
+During the past quarter of a century, the proportion of contributions changed considerably: today the number of processors is thousands-fold higher than a quarter of a century ago.
+The growing physical size and the higher processing speed increased the role of the propagation overhead, furthermore, the large number of processing units enormously amplified the role of the looping overhead.
+As a side-result of the technological development, \textit{the phenomenon on performance limitation, returned in a technically different form, at a much higher number of processors}.

 Through using Eq.~(\ref{eq:soverk}), $E=\frac{S}{N}= \frac{R_{Max}}{R_{Peak}}$ can be equally good for describing the efficiency of parallelization of a setup: